Coronavirus FAQs for Residential Life

 Yes.
 Undergraduate residence halls will operate at standard occupancy, though significantly enhanced cleaning and other adjustments in our common life will be necessary to keep one another safe.

 Can I visit a friend living in the residence halls?
+What is the guest policy?

 Can other students be in my residence hall room?